hmoss333/SSTV/README.md

 than one carrier cycle, so instantaneous frequency can't be measured perfectly right at a transition.
 Real SSTV decoders show the same kind of edge softening.

-## What to extend first

-1. **Better anti-aliasing filter for M2/S2.** A properly designed FIR (e.g. windowed-sinc with a stopband null placed independently of its length, or a real Hilbert-transform-based analytic signal) could reject the ~3800 Hz image term without needing a window comparable to or wider than the pixel itself, closing most of the M2/S2 accuracy gap.
-This was explored but not completed — see `CHANGES.md`.
-2. **Noise robustness.** The decoder assumes a clean signal.
-A real off-air or microphone recording will have noise, so the sync/leader search thresholds (currently fixed at `150`/`60`) will need to be adaptive (e.g. relative to signal energy) rather than fixed, and the sync search should score against a matched filter instead of a simple average.
-3. **YCbCr modes (Robot 36, PD-family).** These modes use chroma subsampling and a fundamentally different row layout (shared chroma across two luma rows) rather than a simple per-row RGB scan, so they don't fit the current `Segment`/`SSTVMode` model as-is without extending it — deliberately not attempted here to avoid shipping an unverified, likely-buggy implementation of a more complex format.
-4. **Live audio.** Right now both directions only work through WAV files.
-   Wiring `javax.sound.sampled.TargetDataLine`/`SourceDataLine` in would let you decode from a live mic input (e.g. off a radio) or play the encoded signal directly instead of round-tripping through a file.
-5. **A waterfall/spectrogram view** in the decode tab would make it much easier to see what's going on when a real (noisy) signal doesn't decode cleanly, and is what every real SSTV program uses for tuning.